 The junk news site Your News Wire (now NewsPunch) falsely reported on Snopes.com staff being "given the ability to view, edit, or remove user posts and ban users from using [Facebook] as they see fit."

 This report was completely untrue.
-Snopes.com participates in a fact-checking partnership with Facebook, but that partnership has never provided access or means for any of our staff to access Facebook users’ personal profile information, to edit or remove user posts, or to ban users from Facebook.
+At one time Snopes.com participated in a fact-checking partnership with Facebook, but that partnership never provided us access or means for any of our staff to access Facebook users' personal profile information, to edit or remove user posts, or to ban users from Facebook.

 Snopes Finally Exposed as CIA Operation